amarahmed2567/holberton-system_engineering-devops/README.md

+# System engineering devops
+This repository contains the solution for the projects:
-# 0x00.
+* 0x00.
 Shell, basic
-This repository contains the solution for the project: 0x00.
-Shell, basic
+* 0x01.
+Shell, permissions